Candace Baker, Car Insurance Writer

-No, you cannot insure a car with a salvage title in California, as salvage vehicles are cars that have been declared a total loss.
-You can, however, get coverage on a previously salvaged car if you have it repaired and inspected by a state-certified mechanic.
-If it’s declared safe to drive, the DMV will issue the car a revived title.
+No, you cannot insure or drive a car with a salvage title in California, as salvage-titled vehicles are cars that have been declared a total loss.
+You can get coverage on a previously salvaged car if you have it repaired and inspected by a state-certified mechanic.
+If it's declared safe to drive, the DMV will issue the car a revived title.

-How to Register a Revived Salvage Vehicle in California
+How to Register a Car with a Revived Title in California

-- Submit a completed Application for Title or Registration form
+- Submit an Application for Title or Registration form to the California DMV

 - Provide proof of ownership